White Sox vs. Tigers Player Props Betting Odds

 McKinstry Stats

-- Zach McKinstry has 34 hits with six doubles, four home runs, 23 walks and 10 RBI.
-He's also stolen eight bases.
+- McKinstry has 38 hits with seven doubles, four home runs, 24 walks and 10 RBI.
+He's also stolen 10 bases.

 McKinstry Recent Games